LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/EventsService/Events/Leaderboard Search.md

 `findTeams`: boolean, Searches for the entire team if only one account Id is provided (e.g., in a Trio Cup) <br/>

 Either `fromIndex` or `aroundTeamId` is required! <br/>
-If using `aroundTeamId`, all the `accountId`s of the specified team must be included in the request body!
+If using `aroundTeamId`, all the `accountId`s of the specified team must be included in the request body! <br/>
+Does not work for events before Season 22!

 ---